mohamedbanhawi/CarND-LaneLines-P1/Term1/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/readme.md

 | Roundabout Mandatory      		| ![alt_text](https://github.com/mohamedbanhawi/Udacity_SelfDrivingCar_Nanodegree/blob/master/Term1/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/write_up_images/classified4.png)  									|

 The model accuracy is 100%.

-Perhaps, the dropout keep probabilites values should be modified for evaluation to 1.0 to keep utilise the entire network

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)